Sofyane Cherfa: Later years

 On 15 January 2016, four days after being released by Panthrakikos, Cherfa signed a two-year contract with Algerian club CS Constantine.
 Two years later, the free agent agreed to a one-year deal at Italian amateurs Abano Calcio.

 Cherfa returned to the Cypriot top level on 27 July 2018, joining Alki Oroklini for one season.
 On 18 August 2019, he joined Akritas Chlorakas.

-International career
+International

 In April 2005, Cherfa was called up to the Algerian under-23 team for a mini training camp in France.

 Personal life

 Cherfa's younger brother, Walid, was also a footballer.
 A defender, he too played most of his career in France.